getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ### Further Examples

-This section addresses a few more examples of tracing, broken down into transactions and spans:
+This section contains a few more examples of tracing, broken down into transactions and spans.

 _Note:_ Starred spans represent spans that are the parent of a later transaction (and its root span).

-**Measuring Time for E-Commerce**
+**Measuring a Specific User Action**

 If your application involves e-commerce, you likely want to measure the time between a user clicking "Submit Order" and the order confirmation appearing, including tracking the submitting of the charge to the payment processor and the sending of an order confirmation email.
 That entire process is one trace, and typically you'd have transactions for: